Report: NFL, NFLPA Continue Deshaun Watson Settlement Talks

-Report: NFL, NFLPA continue Deshaun Watson settlement talks originally appeared on NBC Sports Chicago
+Report: NFL, NFLPA continue Deshaun Watson settlement talks originally appeared on NBC Sports Washington

 The NFL and NFL Players Association reportedly are continuing to hold active settlement negotiations about Deshaun Watson's disciplinary matter, according to Aaron Wilson of Pro Football Network.